NathanMBR/obot/README.md

 # OBOT
 Obot is a Discord bot made to clear messages from the chats.
 He's inspired in Ornn, my favorite League of Legends champion (and the best one).

+## Invite
+You can [click here](https://discord.com/api/oauth2/authorize?client_id=938149705140027472&permissions=8&scope=bot%20applications.commands) to invite OBOT to your server.

 ## Setup

 1. Install dependencies with `yarn install` (preferred) or `npm install`